-Kids encounter death and grief more today: Kids are affected more than they used to be by issues of illness and death.
-Kids talk about these things on their own, they see it on TV and in movies.
-Consider the cartoons where a character dies and next week is magically alive again.
+Kids encounter death and grief more today: Kids are frequently exposed to concepts of death and dying in the media, whether its something they see or hear on the news, a cartoon or video.
+For example, cartoons where a character dies and the next week is magically alive again.
 Children may know or have heard of a friend whose family member died or was ill.
 They are visiting nursing homes and hospitals more than in the past, where they see illness and death first hand.
 Yet, if no one has openly talked about these topics with them, children often have significant misinformation and misconceptions.